microsoft/datashaper/javascript/workflow/docs/report/workflow.api.md

 // @public
 export function isInputColumnListStep(step: Step): boolean;

+// Warning: (ae-missing-release-tag) "isInputColumnRecordStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function isInputColumnRecordStep(step: Step): boolean;

 // Warning: (ae-missing-release-tag) "isInputColumnStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function isInputColumnStep(step: Step): boolean;

+// Warning: (ae-missing-release-tag) "isInputKeyValueStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function isInputKeyValueStep(step: Step): boolean;

+// Warning: (ae-missing-release-tag) "isInputTableListStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function isInputTableListStep(step: Step): boolean;

 // Warning: (ae-missing-release-tag) "isInputTableStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //